-It is not appropriate to make personal accusations or attacks on members of school staff, or to raise matters that are not about education or a child's well-being.
-It is also not appropriate to make unsubstantiated allegations against the school, or to behave unreasonably by not engaging with the school to attempt a joint resolution.
+It is not appropriate to make personal accusations or attacks on members of school staff, CAST central employees, or to raise matters that are not about education or a child's well-being.
+It is also not appropriate to make unsubstantiated allegations against the school, or Trust, or to behave unreasonably by not engaging with the school or Trust to attempt a joint resolution.

-In the event that the school deems a complaint to be malicious or vexatious, school leaders may respond by explaining why they consider this to be case and state that the complaint is deemed to be closed.
+In the event that the school or Trust deems a complaint to be malicious or vexatious, school leaders may respond by explaining why they consider this to be case and state that the complaint is deemed to be closed.